 If you had to make home improvements required for medical care, such as a wheelchair ramp or bathroom renovations, you can deduct these costs.

 You can save a significant amount on your taxes, but the number depends on many factors, such as your filing status, your standard deduction amount, your other itemized deductions, and your taxable income.
 Most homeowners have to do itemized deductions to reap the full benefits, so prepare for a slightly more strenuous and complex filing season.
+But there’s no reason you can’t enjoy some of the many tax benefits of homeownership!

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.